What Are Red Flag Laws, the Gun Control Measure Uniting Republicans and Democrats?

 What's happening

-Gun regulation advocates are calling for what are known as red flag laws to seize firearms from at-risk individuals.
+Democrats and Republicans alike are calling for so-called red flag laws that would allow law enforcement to seize firearms from at-risk individuals.

 Why it matters

-There have been more than 230 mass shootings in 2022 so far, including recent assaults in Tulsa, south Texas and Buffalo.
+There have been more than 230 mass shootings in 2022 so far, including recent assaults in Tulsa, Buffalo and Uvalde, Texas.

 What's next

+While GOP leadership has traditionally been against gun regulation, the deadly mass shootings in Uvalde, Buffalo and Tulsa since mid-May have led to rare bipartisan support in Congress and statehouses across the US.
+On Saturday, a brawl on Philadelphia's South Street turned deadly as at least two men opened fire, killing three people and injuring 12 more.

+In a June 2 address, President Joe Biden called for federal red flag laws "so that a parent, a teacher, a counselor can flag for a court that a child, a student, a patient is exhibiting violent tendencies, threatening classmates or experiencing suicidal thoughts."

-Here's what you need to know about these laws, including how they work, where they exist and whether such legislation could be passed on the federal level.
+Here's what you need to know about red flag laws, including how they work, where they exist and whether such legislation could be passed by Congress

 What are red flag laws?